 Tagged: longchamp lm platine

-This topic contains 10 replies, has 4 voices, and was last updated by Anonymous 5 years, 5 months ago.
+- This topic has 10 replies, 4 voices, and was last updated 5 years, 9 months ago by Anonymous.

 Just wanted to verify that the uninstallall switch actually does anything.
 When I use it the only thing it does is open the application, shouldn’t it immediately open the java uninstaller?
 Right now it does nothing different than if I just open the .exe on its own.
 I am using version 2.5.
 I am not using the /silent switch either since it says it wont work with it.
 Using the purge and clean switches works great, the only thing it doesnt do is actually remove the application from the program and features section of windows 7 which is causing an issue for its intended purpose.
 After the purge is the application still supposed to be listed or is that not working for me correctly as well?
 Any help would be great.

 Thank youFebruary 22, 2014 at 10:23 am #9748

 The uninstallall switch will call each uninstaller in a row.
 Of course, this can only happen in JavaRa is actually able to detect an uninstaller.
 Can you confirm whether they’re detected when you open the executable normally?

 The /purge switch will leave the ‘Add or Remove Programs’ entry in tact.
 It’s only supposed to remove the files and registry keys missed by the uninstaller.February 28, 2014 at 7:46 pm #9752AnonymousInactive

 Got the same problem here and I’m getting the following information in the JavaRa logs: